dell/terraform-provider-ome/docs/resources/firmware_catalog.md

     am_pm = "PM"
   }

-  # Domain optional value for the share (CIFS)
+  # Domain optional value for the share (CIFS), for other share types this will be ignored
   domain = "example"

-  # Catalog user required value for the share (CIFS), optional value for the share (HTTPS)
+  # Share user required value for the share (CIFS), optional value for the share (HTTPS)
-  catalog_user = "example-user"
+  share_user = "example-user"

-  # Catalog password required value for the share (CIFS), optional value for the share (HTTPS)
+  # Share password required value for the share (CIFS), optional value for the share (HTTPS)
-  catalog_password = "example-pass"
+  share_password = "example-pass"
 }
 ```